Code-Institute-Submissions/houseplant-heroes/README.md

   - The edit button submits the form.
 Updating the current post in the database and returning the user back to the plant's profile page, with the newly updated information.
   - The cancel button returns the user back to the plant's profile without any change.

+### 404 Page
+- The custom 404 page contains links to refirect the user back to either the homepage or the plants page.

 ## Features Left to Implement

 1. User password reset